-Surveys indicate that many people in our communities are not aware of the health of our rivers and streams, and some are not aware of our streams at all.
+In 2019, CRC commissioned a survey of 1,000 Oregonians that indicated many people in our communities are not aware of the health of our rivers and streams or how their actions are connected to water pollution or protection.
 We aim to develop a cultural connection between people and their local waterways, and to build an understanding of actions needed to protect water resources.

 Diverse communities are engaged in creating and enjoying clean water.

 Build the bridge between clean water and healthy communities through education and engagement.

 The CRC’s work within communities and across stakeholders strives to deliver water health education and outreach in an equitable, inclusive, and culturally appropriate manner that reaches and benefits diverse populations.

 - Keri Handaly, City of Gresham

 - Deborah Topp, City of Salem

 - Kaileigh Westermann, City of Keizer

 - Eric Lambert, Clark County